golingon/lingon/docs/go.md

 # Go (Golang)  <!-- omit in toc -->

+Smarter people have a better way to explain it than us: <https://github.com/bwplotka/mimic/blob/main/README.md#but-why-go>

+We took a lot from it.

 ## Why Go

 * Because most outages are caused by a configuration error and a configuration language is the most important tool in the hands of a platform engineer.